Browse the knowledge base

 • They already have a TaxItEasy account with that email — they're signed in (or asked to sign in) and your company is added to their Clients dashboard.
 No new password, no extra signup.

-• They don't have an account yet — they go through a short sign-up flow (email + password OR Sign in with Google, plus 2FA setup which is required for tax-advisor accounts).
+• They don't have an account yet — they go through a short sign-up flow (email + password or Sign in with Google; we recommend enabling 2FA for advisor accounts).
 Then your company appears in their Clients dashboard.

 • They decline — they can click "Decline invite" on the consent screen, and you're notified.
 No data is shared in this case.